 The earliest civilizations in history were the Sumerians in Mesopotamia, the ancient Egyptians and the Indus Civilization in Pakistan and India.
-Quite a lot is know about the first two, but the Indus Civilization is still a mystery.
+Quite a lot is known about the first two, but the Indus Civilization is still a mystery.
 Their writing remains undeciphered so we do not know much about their history.
 We can’t even be certain of their ethnicity although it is very likely they were the ancestors of the Dravidian Indians.
 This civilization flourished for centuries but then collapsed quite suddenly from 1800-1700 BC.
 Evidently most of the inhabitants of the cities migrated eastwards.
 The cause of this collapse is unknown but this article in Yahoo news indicates that archeologists and historians are finding some answers.

 The mysterious fall of the largest of the world’s earliest urban civilizations nearly 4,000 years ago in what is now India, Pakistan, Nepal and Bangladesh now appears to have a key culprit — ancient climate change, researchers say.